jerelang/mpi-bruck-reduce/Readme.md

 # Modified Bruck/Dissemination Algorithm for Commutative Reduction

 This repository presents a modified variant of the Bruck/Dissemination algorithm for commutative reduction operations in MPI.
 The implementation performs a global merge of sorted local blocks across all processes, achieving the same asymptotic communication and computation complexity as standard MPI_Allgather-based approaches.

-While this implementation uses element-wise merging as the reduction operator, the structure of the algorithm supports any commutative operation.
+Although this implementation uses element-wise merging as the reduction operator, the structure of the algorithm supports any commutative operation.

 Unlike circulant-style Allreduce variants, which require different communication partners based on the number of processes, this version preserves the fixed partner structure of Bruck’s algorithm—making it suitable for systems with pre-optimized communication schedules or strict communication policies.
-To support correct aggregation, the Bruck/Dissemination is modified to transmit additional data only in specific, predetermined rounds—precisely when required to avoid loss of information due to overlapping reductions.
+To support correct aggregation, the Bruck/Dissemination algorithm is modified to transmit additional data only in specific, predetermined rounds—precisely when required to avoid loss of information due to overlapping reductions.
 This extra data is accumulated in a separate buffer and sent in a final additional round.
 The selection of rounds and data is optimal: it represents the minimal necessary overhead, resulting in at most 1.5× the total data volume of the standard Bruck’s algorithm in the worst case.

 For pseudo code and a detailed space and time complexity analysis of the three implemented algorithms, see [details (PDF)](./details.pdf).